roman-milk/roman-milk.github.io/mistle-blow-three-nerds-and-a-beauty.md

  I took my eight inches and in one thrust forward I filled her pussy.
 It was so warm, so wet and unlike anything I could possibly have imagined.
 I didn't want to move, I just wanted to enjoy the moment and feeling.

  "Hmmmm," she moaned, as my cock filled her.
 "You are so much bigger than that bastard ex-boyfriend of mine."
-Report_Story #2